 Now he lives the good life, roaming back roads of Navajoland and Zuni with his furry companion—continuing a trading tradition that dates back to the exploration of the West.
 The Drifter is old-school, preferring classic, traditional Native-American jewelry—made sturdy and with a substantial "feel."
 He's not enamored by trends or trendy jewelry.
 If Native Americans don't wear it, we don't deal in it.

-Each item is personally "hand-picked," resulting in unique and prized pieces.
+Each item is personally "hand-picked" by the Drifter—which enables us to offer unique and prized one-of-a-kind pieces.
 No telephone, catalogue or internet-acquired things will do.
-But prize pieces are disappearing—going to collections both here and abroad.
-Unfortunately, they aren't being replaced.

 "High Plains Jewelry" is the David of the many Goliath's one finds on the world-wide web.
-The selection here is small but grand—and ever-changing.
+Our meticulous selection is ever-changing.

 Currently we are doing "same day shipping" when possible if ordered before noon weekdays.